snok/drf-openapi-tester/docs/implementation.rst

 If you want to add live validation to an individual view, it is as simple as replacing your DRF ``APIView`` import with ``ResponseValidationView``.

+If you're not using ``APIView``, you can probably create your own response-validating view pretty easily.

 The view class
 ~~~~~~~~~~~~~~